nolanv45/finalproject-cisc108-asherm-nolanv/README.md

-Title:
+**Title**:
-**MOUNTAIN CLIMBER**
+MOUNTAIN CLIMBER

 **DESCRIPTION**:
-- Our game is a scroller where the player is climbing a mountain and must dodge obstacles along the way with the goal of surviving for as long as possible.
+- Our game has a player climbing a mountain and must dodge obstacles along the way with the goal of surviving for as long as possible.

 **ABOUT**:
 - Our game has the player **scale** a mountain and obtain a high score based on how high they climb.
 Players can gain lives when they collide with randomly spawning hearts, but lose lives when colliding with boulders, falling down slightly.
 When player collides with the bottom of the screen, it is an instant game over and player ends with their current score.
 Camera will